-A counter on the Piramal Sarvajal home page reads: ‘549,554,053 litres served and counting…’ That’s a tally of over half a billion litres of pure drinking water served to the most disenfranchised areas of India.
+A counter reads: ‘1,130,106,730’ litres served and counting.’
+That’s over a billion litres of pure drinking water for the most underserved areas of India.

 Solar-powered, cloud-connected Water ATMs are exactly what they sound like.
 Found in densely packed residential areas in busy streets, stores, schools and hospitals, the kiosks dispense water instead of cash.

 Customers purchase a ‘water balance’ on prepaid rechargeable cards.
 Easily topped up using a mobile phone, swiped cards give 24/7 access to water that is cheaper than any other outlet.
 The dispensed water has been purified at localised plants to remove germs and to make sure that minerals, such as harmful fluoride, are kept within recommended levels.
 Vending machines allow people to fill their containers and give credit balances and information about water quality.